Bgood12/PathfinderCampaignNotes/Act 1 - Talking to Coconuts/Locations/Caves of the Mother.md

 #### Map
 - [[CavesOfTheMother.jpg]]

+**Description:**
+The Caves of the Mother, a dark and eerie underground system, harbors the insidious influence of Nelizia, a twisted priestess who transforms the unfortunate into her pack of ghoulish minions.
+Nestled beneath Camp Cannibal, these caves are a breeding ground for the infected and a stronghold for the malevolent forces threatening the island.

 ##### Entryway
 A wooden grate in [[Camp Cannibal]] opens to a 20 foot drop into the top of this area.